Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

 The \emph{multi-group (agnostic) learning} setting, formalized by \citet{rothblum2021multi}, is a learning-theoretic model for addressing these scenarios.
-In the multi-group learning setup, there is a collection of groups $\Gcal$, where each group $g \in \Gcal$ is a subset of the input space, and a set of reference predictors $\Hcal$.
-The objective is to find a predictor $f$ such that, for all groups $g \in \Gcal$ simultaneously, the average loss of $f$ among examples in $g$ is comparable with that of the best predictor $h_g \in \Hcal$ specific to $g$.
+This setting is specified by a collection of groups $\Gcal$, where each group $g \in \Gcal$ is a subset of the input space, and a set of reference predictors $\Hcal$.
+Here, the groups in $\Gcal$ can overlap in arbitrary ways, and $|\Gcal|$ need not be finite.
+The multi-group learning objective is to find a predictor $f$ such that, for all groups $g \in \Gcal$ simultaneously, the average loss of $f$ among examples in $g$ is comparable with that of the best predictor $h_g \in \Hcal$ specific to $g$.
 This learning objective thus pays attention to the group that is worst off with respect to $\Hcal$.
-Note that because good reference predictors $h_g$ for one group $g$ may be very poor for another group $g'$, a successful multi-group learner may need to choose its predictor $f$ from outside of $\Hcal$.
+Note that because a good reference predictor $h_g$ for one group $g$ may be very poor for another group $g'$, a successful multi-group learner may need to choose its predictor $f$ from outside of $\Hcal$.

 \citet{rothblum2021multi} obtained initial results for multi-group learning (and, in fact, study a broader class of objectives compared to what we consider here), but they leave open several theoretical questions that we address in this paper.
 First, while it is known that uniform convergence of empirical risks with respect to $\Hcal$ is necessary and sufficient for the standard agnostic learning model, it is not clear whether the same holds for multi-group learning, let alone whether the sample complexities are equivalent.
 Second, \citeauthor{rothblum2021multi} focus on finite $\Gcal$, but the motivation from hidden stratification may require the use of rich and infinite families of groups in order to well-approximate the potentially unknown strata of importance.
-Finally, the algorithm of \citeauthor{rothblum2021multi} is obtained via a blackbox reduction to a more general problem, and they leave open the possibility of simpler algorithms and prediction rules with multi-group learning guarantees.
+Finally, \citeauthor{rothblum2021multi} obtained their algorithm via a blackbox reduction to a more general problem, leaving open the possibility of simpler algorithms and prediction rules with multi-group learning guarantees.